-President – David Veness
+Vice President – David Veness

 David joined the Board as a non-metropolitan representative.

 David was diagnosed with Parkinson’s seven years ago and immediately joined his local support group in Bathurst.
-He enjoys exercise and encourages all those with Parkinson’s to try and exercise regularly.
-David joined the Board with a desire to represent country areas of NSW.
+He strongly believes in and plays an active role in all of the group’s activities.

 He understands the difficulties providing direct support for those living with Parkinson’s in country areas and is passionate in gaining more nurses for regional areas.
 As a member of the PNSW Board, David is willing to travel and meet support groups throughout NSW to help lobby our politicians for more nurses in regional areas.

 David is retired and his background is in hospitality and banking.

 Director - Janina Jancu

 Janina Jancu was appointed to the Board of Parkinson’s NSW in November 2019.

 She has more than 30 years of experience as a senior executive in the not for profit, government and corporate sectors.
 A qualified lawyer she brings extensive experience in the areas of finance, risk management and corporate governance.

 She is a graduate of the Australian Institute of Company Directors, served as a director of UNSW and has acted in an advisory capacity on not for profit boards.